Frequently Asked Questions for Zoom Zero Travel Pass

 My child attends a school outside Rotherham.
 Does s/he qualify for a free bus pass?

-A Zero Fare Bus Pass may be given to pupils who attend a school outside Rotherham Authority, but only if it is the nearest available school to the home address, beyond the statutory walking distance and is within South Yorkshire.
+A Zoom Zero Travel Pass may be given to pupils who attend a school outside Rotherham Authority, but only if it is the nearest available school to the home address, beyond the statutory walking distance and is within South Yorkshire.

 When my child transfers to secondary school, s/he will not be attending the catchment school as s/he has been allocated a place at a denominational school.
-Will s/he qualify for a Zero Fare Bus Pass?
+Will s/he qualify for a Zoom Zero Travel Pass?

 Pupils attending their nearest appropriate denominational (faith) school will only qualify for free transport assistance if the child is entitled to Free School Meals or is from a family in receipt of Maximum Working Tax Credit, and where the distance between home and school is more than 2 miles but not more than 15 miles.